-\textbf{Model and Training Details}.
-For each point in our transition plots in \Cref{fig:transition-plots}, we train a DDPM-based diffusion model, where the score model is a PixelCNN++ based U-Net \cite{van2016conditional, salimans2017pixelcnn++}.
-We keep the variances, $\beta_\text{min} = 10^{-4}$ and $\beta_\text{max}$ = $2 \times 10^{-2}$, timesteps $T = 1000$, and learning rate $lr =$ $2 \times 10^{-4}$ for all models and datasets.
-Each model has $2$ residual blocks \cite{he2016deep} for each down- and up- sampling layer, while an attention block is placed at $16\times$ resolution.
-We only modified the channel multipliers for each model based on the complexity of the dataset, see \Cref{tab:models}.
-If the dataset size is smaller than the specified batch size, we take the batch size to be equal to that small dataset size.
-For generation or inference, we use the exponential moving average (EMA) of each trained model, as delineated in \cite{ho2020denoising}, which was obtained with the decay value set as $0.9999$ during training.
+For each point in our transition plots of \cref{fig:transition-plots}, we trained a DDPM-based diffusion model, where the score model is a PixelCNN++ based U-Net \cite{van2016conditional, salimans2017pixelcnn++}.
+We kept the variances, $\beta_\text{min} = 10^{-4}$ and $\beta_\text{max}$ = $2 \times 10^{-2}$, timesteps $T = 1000$, and learning rate $lr =$ $2 \times 10^{-4}$ for all models and datasets.
+Each model has $2$ residual blocks \cite{he2016deep} for each down-sampling and up-sampling layer, while an attention block is placed at $16\times$ resolution.
+We only modified the channel multipliers for each model based on the complexity of the dataset, see Table (\ref{tab:models}).
+If the training data size $K$ is smaller than the specified batch size, the batch size is set to be equal to $K$.
+For generation or inference, we used the exponential moving average of each trained model, as delineated in \cite{ho2020denoising}, which is obtained with the decay value set as $0.9999$ during training.
 Please note that we did not use random flipping in the training of our models, since we want our measurements to reflect the training data size at best as random flipping implicitly increases the number of patterns that the models see during training.
 However, we did use dropout (of value $0.1$) for the training of CIFAR10, MNIST, and FASHION-MNIST models.
+For LSUN-CHURCH dataset, the images were center-cropped and down-sampled to $64 \times 64$ resolution.
 Lastly, for each of the training set $\mathsf{S}_\alpha$, where $\alpha = 1, \dots, M$, they are split from the original dataset given a specific size, using the same random seed value of $3407$.